Rose bengal: History and etymology

 Rose bengal was originally prepared in 1882 by Swiss chemist Robert Ghnem, as an analogue of fluorescein.
 Rudolf Nietzki at the University of Basel identified the principal constituents of rose bengal as iodine derivatives of di- and tetra-chlorofluorescein.
 The compound was originally used as a wool dye.
 Its name derives from rose (flower) and Bengal (region); it is printed as rose bengal or Rose Bengal in the scientific literature.

 Chemical applications

-Despite its complicated photochemistry involving several species, rose bengal is also used in synthetic chemistry to generate singlet oxygen from triplet oxygen.
+Despite its complicated photochemistry involving several species, rose bengal is also used in synthetic chemistry as a visible light photoredox catalyst and to generate singlet oxygen from triplet oxygen.
 The singlet oxygen can then undergo a variety of useful reactions, particularly [2 + 2] cycloadditions with alkenes and similar systems.

 Derivatives and salts

 Rose bengal can be used to form many derivatives that have important medical functions.
 One such derivative was created so to be sonosensitive but photoinsensitive, so that with a high intensity focused ultrasound, it could be used in the treatment of cancer.
 The derivative was formed by amidation of rose bengal, which turned off the fluorescent and photosensitive properties of rose bengal, leading to a usable compound, named in the study as RB2.

-Salts of rose bengal include C20H4Cl4I4O5·2Na (CAS 632-69-9).
+Salts of rose bengal include C20H2Cl4I4Na2O5 (CAS 632-69-9).
 This sodium salt is a dye, which has its own unique properties and uses.